 1 See Section X – Discipline of Students with Disabilities

 If the disruptive student does not pose a danger or ongoing threat of disruption to the academic process, the teacher must provide the student with an explanation for why he or she is being removed and an opportunity to explain his or her version of the relevant events before the student is removed.
 Only after the informal discussion may a teacher remove a student from class.

-The teacher must complete a district-established disciplinary removal form and meet with the principal or his or her designee as soon as possible, but no later than the end of the school day, to explain the circumstances of the removal and to present the removal form.
+The teacher must complete a district-established disciplinary removal form and meet with the principal or his or her designee as soon as possible, but no later than the end of the school day of the removal, to explain the circumstances of the removal and to present the removal form.
 If the principal or designee is not available by the end of the same school day, the teacher must leave the form with the secretary and meet with the Principal or designee prior to the beginning of classes on the next school day.

 Within 24-hours after the student’s removal, the principal or another district administrator designated by the principal must notify in writing the student’s parents or guardians that the student has been removed from the class and why.
 The notice must also inform the parent that he or she has the right, upon request, to meet informally with the principal or the principal’s designee to discuss the reasons for the removal.

 The written notice must be provided by personal delivery, express mail delivery, or some other means that is reasonably calculated to assure receipt of the notice within 24 hours of the student’s removal at the last known address for the parents.
 Where possible, notice will also be provided by telephone if the school has been provided with a contact phone number.